f-u-z-z-l-e/micro-arch-poc/README.md

 ## Start spring boot/cloud services

 * ```docker-compose up -d --build account-registration-service account-balance-service gateway-service```

+## Zipkin tracing

+All spring cloud project have spring sleuth & zipkin enabled and configured.
+They are configured to trace 100% of the traffic in this poc.
+You can have a look at the Zipkin UI [here](http://172.20.1.51).

+Spring Cloud Sleuth documentation can be found [here](http://cloud.spring.io/spring-cloud-static/spring-cloud-sleuth/2.0.1.RELEASE/).

 ## Postman
 In the projects ```/postman``` folder a postman collection with all necessary ReST calls is available.